-States are also active in creating specific rules relating to the processing of personal information.
 In 2018, California passed into law the California Consumer Privacy Act, or CCPA, which took effect on January 1, 2020 and imposed many requirements on businesses that process the personal information of California residents.
 Many of the CCPA's requirements are similar to those found in the General Data Protection Regulation, or GDPR, including requiring businesses to provide notice to data subjects regarding the information collected about them and how such information is used and shared, and providing data subjects the right to request access to such personal information and, in certain cases, request the erasure of such personal information.
 The CCPA also affords California residents the right to opt-out of "sales" of their personal information.
 The CCPA contains significant penalties for companies that violate its requirements.
 In November 2020, California voters passed a ballot initiative for the California Privacy Rights Act, or CPRA, which went into effect on January 1, 2023 and significantly expanded the CCPA to incorporate additional GDPR-like provisions including requiring that the use, retention, and sharing of personal information of California residents be reasonably necessary and proportionate to the purposes of collection or processing, granting additional protections for sensitive personal information, and requiring greater disclosures related to notice to residents regarding retention of information.
 The CPRA also created a new enforcement agency - the California Privacy Protection Agency - whose sole responsibility is to enforce the CPRA, which will further increase compliance risk.
 The provisions in the CPRA may apply to some of our business activities.
+In addition, other states, including Virginia, Colorado, Utah, and Connecticut already have passed state privacy laws.
+Virginia's privacy law also went into effect on January 1, 2023, and the laws in the other three states will go into effect later in the year.
+Other states will be considering these laws in the future, and Congress has also been debating passing a federal privacy law.
+These laws may impact our business activities, including our identification of research subjects, relationships with business partners and ultimately the marketing and distribution of our products.